• SEO

 While copyright protection is focused on protecting original works of authorship, trademarks protect brands and logos, and patents protect inventions.

-Understanding the differences between these types of intellectual property can help creators and business owners determine which type of protection they need to pursue their work.
+Understanding the differences between these types of intellectual property can help creators and businessowners determine which type of protection they need to pursue their work.
 It's also important to note that some works may be eligible for multiple types of protection.

 For example, a company's logo may be protected by both copyright and trademark law, while a new invention may be eligible for both patent and copyright protection if it involves a unique design or artistic expression.